Stanhoucke/pony_maze/README.md

 # Pony Maze

-This project is my attempt to the [Trustpilot Pony Challenge](https://ponychallenge.trustpilot.com/index.html).
+This project is my attempt at the [Trustpilot Pony Challenge](https://ponychallenge.trustpilot.com/index.html).

 The aim of the challenge is to help a pony escape a maze guarded by a monster.
 This React web app allows the user to:
  - Create a new maze by choosing a [My Little Pony character name](https://mylittlepony.hasbro.com/en-gb/characters/ponies), maze dimensions, and difficulty